selendra/selendra-wiki/docs/learn/learn-comparisons-cosmos.md

 Cosmos uses coin-vote signaling to pass referenda.
 The actual enactment of governance decisions is carried out via a protocol fork, much like other blockchains.
 All token holders can vote, however, if a delegator abstains from a vote then the validator they delegate to assume their voting power.
-Validators in Polkadot do not receive any voting power based on their nominators.
+Validators in Selendra do not receive any voting power based on their nominators.

 ## Upgrades

-Using the Wasm meta-protocol, Polkadot can enact chain upgrades and successful proposals without a hard fork.
+Using the Wasm meta-protocol, Selendra can enact chain upgrades and successful proposals without a hard fork.
 Anything that is within the STF, the transaction queue, or off-chain workers can be upgraded without forking the chain.